Construction sites are dangerous places. They’re also everywhere

 at a construction site.
 For the most part, these are due to someone, somewhere

-being negligent in their duties, and that’s the key to an injury
+being negligent in their duties, and that’s the key to a

 - Lack of warning signs: all construction sites are required to post warnings